vohoanvu/MartialArtTrainingAssistant/README.md

 ## About the Project

 ### App Overview
-This web application provides a dynamic platform for users to share and discover their favorite YouTube videos.
+This web application facilitates better training curriculum for Martial Artist.
 It is designed with a focus on user engagement and real-time interactions.
 Below are the key features:
-- **User Registration & Authentication**: Users can sign up and log in using their email and password, ensuring secure access to their accounts.
+- **User Registration & Authentication**: Users (Instructor or Student) can sign up and log in using their email and password, ensuring secure access to their accounts.
+- **Fighter Registration**: Student and Instructor can create their 'Fighter' profile by signing up.
+- **Training Session**: Instructor can create new training session for students to join.
 - **Video Sharing & Discovery**: The homepage showcases a curated list of YouTube videos shared by the community.
 Users can explore new content and get inspired by others' favorites.
 - **Real-Time Notifications**: When a user shares a new YouTube video, all registered users receive immediate notifications, fostering a lively and connected user experience.